 Referrals to Calder Centre are made through an addictions community case manager who coordinates a continuum of care for clients before, during and after their stay.
-To arrange for an addictions case manager, please refer to Community Addiction Services or the NADAP worker if you reside on a reserve.
+To arrange for an addictions counseling, please contact your local Mental Health and Addictions Services https://www.saskhealthauthority.ca/Services-Locations, or NNADAP office

 COVID-19 Update: see link for COVID-19 information:

 We provide services to Saskatchewan residents 18 years and older, who meet the admission criteria.